1-20 of 619 Search Results for

 Published: 01 October 2023

-... to be a professor, studying our place as diasporic Kānaka Maoli in the struggle for sovereignty, especially in terms of how we connect to the land when we’re so far away from the land.
+....
+That’s important to me, as I aspire to be an educator.
+I hope to be a professor, studying our place as diasporic Kānaka Maoli in the struggle for sovereignty, especially in terms of how we connect to the land when we’re so far away from the land.
 I love to have workshops and go to poetry night.
-I think that’s a great way to create intimate spaces, like...
+I think...

 Journal Article